programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Dataset for RQ1
 To answer RQ1, this lesson uses a free and open database from the Internet Archive's [Television Explorer](https://blog.archive.org/2016/12/20/new-research-tool-for-visualizing-two-million-hours-of-television-news/).
 This database tracks the amount of airtime television stations give to certain keywords, with a resolution of 15 seconds.
 The keyword searches are based on the text of closed captioning.
 The data-retrieval tool is the [2.0 TV API](https://blog.gdeltproject.org/gdelt-2-0-television-api-debuts/) made available by the Global Database of Events, Language and Tone (GDELT).

 Our goal is to retrieve the relevant data for RQ1 via the 2.0 TV API.
 Regarding keyword, some appropriate Ukraine-related terms can include "Ukrainian" and "Zelenskyy," and the Russia-related terms can include "Russian" and "Putin."
-With the 2.0 TV API, we also specify the TV geographic market to be "National;" the output mode is the normalized percentage of airtime (the y-axis of the line graph that we will create later); and the time range covers the last 365 days, including today.
-After data retrieval, we will prepare a dataset like this for visualization:
+With the 2.0 TV API, you can also specify the TV geographic market to be "National;" the output mode is the normalized percentage of airtime (the y-axis of the line graph that you will create later); and the time range covers the last 365 days, including today.

+After data retrieval, you will prepare a dataset like this for visualization:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the RQ1 dataset looks like.
 There are three columns: date collected, Series, and Value." caption="Screenshot of the RQ1 dataset." %}